-My name is James Denham, a husband, a father, an eldest son, a pediatric hospital chaplain, a seeker of God, and a yearner for kingdom of God.
+My name is James Denham, a partner to Liz Denham, a husband, a father, an eldest son, a pediatric hospital chaplain, a seeker of God, and a yearner for kingdom of God.
 Oh, and my church is a great home that I deeply love too.

 Although I work in Houston, TX now as a pediatric chaplain in an intense PICU, I was born and raised in Riverside, CA (close to LA) by my two parents, John and Teresa, with two younger brothers, Joseph and Josh.
 They still live in Riverside where I left them some years ago with my extended family pretty close by in town.
 I left Riverside for Pepperdine University (Malibu, CA), where I got a B.A. in Religion and joined the Psi Upsilon fraternity and enjoyed wonderful but short friendships there.
 I finished my degree, spent a year doing some ministry at a church and then made the hop to Abilene Christian University for a Master’s of Divinity.
 The degree was profound, the professors great companions and guides, my friends like home, but the country town was a challenge to say the least.